emann615/Active-Directory-Lab/README.md

 16. Click the play button to run the script.
 17. In the popup that appears, click **Run once**.
     * To confirm that the script worked, you can go back to Active Directory Users and Computers.
 You should now see a **USERS** folder under your domain with all the users the script just created.
-    * You may need to right click your domain and select **Refresh** to see all the new users.
+    * You may need to right click your domain, and select **Refresh** to see all the new users.
 18. Minimize your Domain Controller virtual machine.

 <h3>Part 12: Create Client Virtual Machine</h3>